Ion Ioanid: 1953. Capture. Baia Mare inquiry

 In Bucharest, Ioanid had several acquaintances, either family, school friends of people his father had assisted.
 The first month they lived in the apartment of a good family friend, Constantin Boceanu.
 Boceanu had left the city for the summer, and his landlady – knowing about the escape from Ioanid's confession – insisted they would stay there until his return.
-Before Boceanu got back, Ioanid's mother managed to find them a new hideout, in the house of Aniţa and Dinu Hariton.
+Before Boceanu got back, Ioanid's mother managed to find them a new hideout, in the house of Anița and Dinu Hariton.
 There was no detailed plan on how to continue from here on.
 One possibility was to attempt an escape towards west, by hiding on a barge that transported timber to Austria, with the help of Rici Tailer, who apparently specialized in such actions.
 During the three-month stay in Bucharest, they visited several friends and also relatives of the people they had met in incarceration, giving them information about the whereabouts and health of their family members, information that was not officially available because of the secret service censorship.
 They avoided meeting with close family members, as they might have been under police surveillance.
 Leaving the capital or travelling around was difficult without official identification papers.
 Through the help of underground organisations, they tried to obtain fake identification, and Ioanid managed to get work at a building site at Drăgășani, Vâlcea County in early September.
 Here fictitious employees were listed on the payroll by bribing the officials.
 However, one of the clandestine outfits they used to obtain fake identification was uncovered, and this lead took the police to the Hariton family.
 When returning from Drăgășani, on 13 September, Ioanid was arrested.

 Held for more than a month in Bucharest, Ioanid and Coșereanu (who had been arrested before Ioanid) were moved to Baia Mare, in Maramureș County.
 Thinking they would be sent back to Cavnic, here they were again cross-examined, when it became clear – a conclusion derived from the investigators' questions – that most, if not all, of the escapees had been captured.